A selection of mobile commerce stats, including market size and growth, mobile search, conversion rates, and share of traffic and sales by device.

 While mobile conversion rates are much lower than desktop, add to cart rates are much closer.

-Traffic and Sales by Device
+Online Sales by Device

 Black Friday Mobile Commerce